mitalikawde11/tweeter/README.md

 `Screensshot of responsive design`:
 Supports the responsive design.
 This screenshot is a Mobile style view.
-For tablet and desktop it changes view(above images are tablet, desktop styles).
+For tablet and desktop it changes view(above images are desktop styles).
 !["Screenshot of responsive design (Mobile style)"](https://github.com/mitalikawde11/tweeter/blob/master/docs/mobile_style.png?raw=true)